mikeNieto/NumbersDeepLearning/numbers_ai/Readme.md

+### To run the app with Docker locally
+- Build docker image
+`docker build -t numbersai .`

+- Run locally
+`docker run --rm --name numbersai -p 5000:5000 numbersai`

-## IntelliJ - PyCharm Configuration
+### IntelliJ - PyCharm Configuration
 In _File / Project Structure..._ select as a Project SDK a new folder venv in the same folder of the project

 <img src="../images/IDE-Python-SDK.png" alt="IDE - Python - SDK">